symfony/symfony-docs/messenger.rst

     may not work correctly (like delayed queues).

-The transport has a number of other options, including ways to configure the exchange, queues binding keys and more.
+The transport has a number of other options, including ways to configure the exchange, queues, binding keys and more.
 See the documentation on :class:`Symfony\\Component\\Messenger\\Transport\\AmqpExt\\Connection`.

 You can also configure AMQP-specific settings on your message by adding